kpritzelhentley/WakingComaThesis/README.md

 - ✓ Do online calculation of mean and standard deviation
 - ✓ change colors of elctrodes depending on the highs and lows of the mean value inside a window
 - ✓ be able to switch between frequency bands (drop down)
-- __create a legend for the electrode colors__
+- ✓ create a legend for the electrode colors
 - ✓ either *use* close button or delete it
-- __improve window and overlap size. be able to describe how the different sizes affect the visual output__
+- ✓ improve window and overlap size. be able to describe how the different sizes affect the visual output
-- __set limits over a longer period of time and make them less influenced by every sample__
+- ✓ set limits over a longer period of time and make them less influenced by every sample
-- __use normal counter as timestamp__
+- __use differnt counters to
+- __make window and overlap size adjustable in gui__

 ## Data
 First Plot of single channel and trigger points